Four years on, what should Britain do to expedite a Ukrainian victory?

 British Defence Attaché to Ukraine (2008-2011) and Russia (2019-2022)

-Ukraine will not prevail militarily nor restore its 2022 borders, let alone those of 1991, by force.
+Ukraine will not prevail militarily, nor restore its 2022 borders, let alone those of 1991, by force.

 Locked in a trial of endurance to exhaust each other’s will and capacity to fight on, it will be resources, not warfare, that will prove decisive, assuming equal commitment to the cause by both sides.
 For his part, being unserious about peace, Putin is determined to subjugate Ukraine.
 For theirs, Ukrainians do not support a peace deal on the Kremlin’s punitive terms.

 In this war of attrition, it is the party being attrited that will lose first.
-With the US havering, the UK and Europe must act to ensure this is not Ukraine and make the war too costly for Russia to continue.
-The reactive incrementalism of the past four years, providing just enough aid for Ukraine’s survival but not to allow it to regain the initiative, should be replaced by concerted proactive policies to provide Ukraine with durable financial and economic support; remove battlefield, support, and logistic bottlenecks; assist Ukrainian domestic defence production, in particular for deep strike; and enhance and actually enforce economic sanctions against Russia.
+With the US havering, Britain and other free and open European countries must act to ensure this is not Ukraine, instead making the war too costly for Russia to continue.
+The reactive incrementalism of the past four years, providing just enough aid for Ukraine’s survival but not to allow it to regain the initiative, should be replaced by doing the following:

 International Fellow, Council on Geostrategy, and Assistant Professor of International Relations, University of Waterloo (Canada)

 Carl von Clausewitz once observed that ‘everything in war is very simple but the simplest thing is difficult.’
-And indeed, identifying what Ukraine needs for achieving victory is straightforward: in the absence of direct military intervention on the part of others, Ukraine must receive robust and persistent defence industrial support so that it can not only withstand attacks on the ground and in the air, but that it can also undermine Russia’s ability to occupy its territory for good.
-Unfortunately, European countries have been slow in stepping up military production to backstop Ukraine’s defence needs.
-They are yet to produce a coherent, well-resourced vision for how Ukraine could inflict strategic defeat on Russia.
-These failures illuminate why Washington exerts as much influence on Ukraine’s future as it does under President Donald Trump.
+Indeed, identifying what Ukraine needs for achieving victory is straightforward: in the absence of direct military intervention on the part of others, Ukraine must receive robust and persistent defence industrial support so that it can not only withstand attacks on the ground and in the air, but can also undermine Russia’s ability to occupy its territory for good.

-Thankfully, London has been one of the most clear-eyed and forward-thinking supporters of Kyiv, assuming key leadership roles in coordinating military aid while vouching for its interests in international discussions.
-Yet much more remains to be done.
-The new Ukrspecsystems factory in Great Britain offers a model for further defence industrial cooperation between the two countries.
-Such investments reinforce the fighting ability of the Ukrainian Armed Forces and ensure that no agreement on European security could be struck at the expense of Ukraine or, for that matter, Great Britain and other like-minded NATO members.
+The new Ukrspecsystems factory in Britain offers a model for further defence industrial cooperation between the two countries.
+Such investments reinforce the fighting ability of the Armed Forces of Ukraine, and ensure that no agreement on European security can be struck at the expense of Ukraine or, for that matter, the UK and other NATO allies.

 Doctoral Fellow and PhD Candidate, University of Surrey